Launching the COVID-19 manufacturing fund

-Win $1000 & turn your project into a product
+Win $1000 & turn your revolutionary idea into a real-life product

-We’re looking for inventors, entrepreneurs and creative talents who push the boundaries of 3D printing to solve real-life problems.
+We’re searching for innovators, entrepreneurs and engineering talents ready to push the boundaries of manufacturing to solve real-life problems.

 - $1000 in grant funding to support their project